anthonytk31415/TrueMates/README.md

 ### Future API Endpoints (NOT BUILT YET)

 #### GET /posts/:postId/time
 Post returning api will calculate the time difference like 2s ago, 10d ago, 4w ago, 8m ago and 1yr ago.
+This specifically will return the time difference:
+*currentTime - createdTime.*

 #### PUT /posts/:postId/description
 Update the post description associated with the post id.